MileHacker Logo

 • Days 1-3: Guyuan immersion (Museum, Grottoes, Liupan Mountain).

-• Days 4-5: High-speed train to Zhongwei, Shapotou Desert, Gaomiao Temple.
+• On THE fourth day-5: High-speed train to Zhongwei, Shapotou Desert, Gaomiao Temple.

 • Days 6-7: Yinchuan exploration (Museum, Imperial Tombs, Rock Paintings) and departure.

-Note: 24-hour layovers are generally not practical for travelers from abroad due to location.
+Note: 24-hour layovers are generally not practical for international travelers due to location.

 Fourteen-Day Immersion